00

 • Segmentation: The ability to segment your audience within the workflow based on criteria such as demographics, engagement levels, or purchase history, allowing for more targeted communications.

-Why do you need a marketing automation workflow?
+Why do you Need a Marketing Automation Workflow?

 You need marketing automation workflows to streamline your marketing efforts and to ensure timely, personalized communication with your audience.